-In order to substitute, new substitutes must
+In order to substitute

-- Submit a completed online application: (https://brandonvalley.tedk12.com/hire/Index.aspx, Substitute Application) - 2.
-Submit W-4 and I-9; - 3.
+- 1. Submit a completed application form (Substitute Application) - 2.
+Submit W-4 and I-9 - 3.
 Complete application for School Employee Criminal Background Check (There will be a charge of \$43.25 for fingerprinting-payable to DCI.); - 4.
-Complete a Direct Deposit Form Please be sure to attach a voided check when returning - 5.
-Complete the SDRS Verification Form (regardless of employment / retirement benefit status) - 6.
-Complete the substitute virtual in-service packet which includes health and safety training videos.
+Submit copy of SD Teacher Certificate and college transcripts (if certified). - 5.
+Verify eligibility for employment. - 6.
+Participate in an in-service in August or w/building principal that includes student health related trainings.